Why do we learn Design & Technology?

 Ark Alexandra’s Design & Technology Curriculum aims to:

-- Develop students’ design and practical skills using traditional techniques as well as the latest technologies (including CAD/CAM).
+- Develop students' design and practical skills using traditional techniques as well as the latest digital technologies so they can succeed in a technological world.

-- Create reflective students who strive to achieve high standards of skill and presentation in order to produce quality outcomes of which they can be proud.
+- Create reflective students who evaluate and refine their work in order to produce quality outcomes of which they can be proud.

 Head of Department